-This year's AURA Festival of Moving Images is presented by CIRCUIT in association with Pātaka Art + Museum, Porirua.
+AURA Festival of Moving Images 2020 was presented by CIRCUIT in association with Pātaka Art + Museum, Porirua.

-AURA 2020 presents a focussed dialogue between 5 new artist works and a 1 day academic symposium.
+AURA 2020 presented a focussed dialogue between 5 new artist works and a 1-day academic symposium.

 - Friday 23 October saw the screening of the 2020 CIRCUIT Artist Cinema Commissions

 - Saturday 24 October was the full symposium, Sovereign Pacific / Pacific Sovereigns.